nest/nestml/doc/syntax.md

 ### Concepts for refractoriness
 In order to model refractory and non-refractory states, two variables are necessary.
 First variable `t_ref` defines the duration of the refractoriness period.
-The second variable specifies the current delay of the refractory period.
-It is initialized with 0 and set to the refractory offset every time the refractoriness condition holds.
+The second variable `ref_counts` specifies the current delay of the refractory period.
+It is initialized with 0 (the neuron is non-refractory) and set to the refractory offset every time the refractoriness condition holds.
 Otherwise, the refractory offset is decremented.

 ```
 parameters: